 When you are talking about microservices, chances are your existing application is built as web services.
 These days a lot of people and vendors are calling these web services as microservices and it is not right.

-The following diagram shows what is the difference between web service
+The following diagram shows the difference between web service and microservices.

 In essence, each web service is still a big monolithic Java EE application and

 does everything in a war or ear file.
 Although they expose RESTful API but they